theRealAph/ScopeLocals/README.md

 The immutability of ExtentLocal bindings means that within a thread a caller can reliably communicate a single value to the methods it calls.
-However, there are times when one of those called methods would need to communicate a different value to the methods it calls.
+However, there are times when one of those called methods would need to communicate a different value to the methods *it* calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls

-As an example consider the `DBDriver` class in the `ServerFramework` example.
+As an example consider this new method of the `DBDriver` class from the `ServerFramework` example.

     class Database {
       void processQuery(DBQuery query, Consumer<DBRow> rowHandler) {